dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 * Domain name that is available for registration
 * The TLD's extended attributes if applicable
 * Customer contact in our system
-* Registered a webhook for us to receive updates on account activity and resource states.
+* Registered webhook for us to receive updates on account activity and resource states.
 (Optional)

 We can create a method in our adapter to allow us to register domains via the API client.